 On November 4, 2014, a general obligation bond proposition (Measure C) of the District was approved by the voters of the District.
 Measure C authorized the District to issue up to \$100,000,000 of general obligation bonds to finance various capital projects and related costs, as specified in the bond measure provisions.
-No Measure C bonds have been issued as of the date of this report.
 The bylaws of the Independent Citizen's Bond Oversight Committee have been revised to expand their duties to include oversight of the expenditures of bond proceeds for both Measure CC and Measure C projects.

 Pursuant to the requirements of Proposition 39, and related state legislation, the Board of Trustees of the District established a Citizens' Bond Oversight Committee and appointed its members.
-The principal purpose of the Citizens' Bond Oversight Committee, as set out in state law, is to inform the public as to the expenditures of the proceeds of the bonds issued pursuant to the Measure CC bond authorization.
+The principal purpose of the Citizens' Bond Oversight Committee, as set out in state law, is to inform the public as to the expenditures of the proceeds of the bonds issued pursuant to the Measure CC and Measure C bond authorization.
 The Citizens' Bond Oversight Committee is required to issue at least one report annually as to its activities and findings.

-Section 1(b)(3)(C) of Article XIIIA of the California Constitution requires the District to conduct an annual independent performance audit to ensure that the proceeds of the bonds deposited into the Measure CC General Obligation Bonds have been expended only for the authorized bond projects.
+Section 1(b)(3)(C) of Article XIIIA of the California Constitution requires the District to conduct an annual independent performance audit to ensure that the proceeds of the bonds deposited into the Measure CC and Measure C General Obligation Bonds have been expended only for the authorized bond projects.

-PERFORMANCE AUDIT June 30, 2018
+PERFORMANCE AUDIT June 30, 2019